abt1010/abt1010/README.md

 A little about me... ✨

 🎓  Information Technology student at HCMUS
-☁️  Aspiring Cloud Security Engineer
+☁️  Aspiring Cloud Engineer
 🧑‍💻  Full-stack development enthusiast
-🛡️  Interested in cloud infrastructure, networking, and security 🤝  Experienced in Agile workflows and Scrum teamwork
+🛡️  Interested in cloud infrastructure, networking

 I enjoy understanding how systems work behind the scenes—from application logic and databases to cloud infrastructure and security.